Sign in

 Ask Fintool Equity Research AI

-Britta Schmidt's questions to Banco Santander SA (SAN) leadership • Q1 2024
+Britta Schmidt's questions to Banco Santander (SAN) leadership • Q1 2024

 Question

-Britta Schmidt from Autonomous Research pointed out the apparent disconnect between management's optimistic commentary on NII in Spain, the U.K., and Brazil, and the unchanged official group targets for 2024.
-She also asked to explain the delta between the double-digit customer revenue growth guidance and the mid-single-digit total group revenue target.
+Britta Schmidt of Autonomous Research pointed out the discrepancy between optimistic commentary on NII in key regions and the unchanged official group targets for 2024.
+She also asked to explain the delta between the guided double-digit customer revenue growth and mid-single-digit total revenue growth.

 Answer

-CFO José García Cantera explained the delta in revenue guidance is due to non-customer items, primarily the significant negative monetary adjustment from hyperinflation in Argentina, which was EUR 600 million in Q1 alone.
-CEO Héctor Grisi reiterated his optimism on underlying trends and confirmed the bank will meet its 16% RoTE target for the year, which is the key guidance.
+CFO José García Cantera explained the delta in revenue guidance is due to non-customer-related items, such as the significant monetary adjustment for hyperinflation in Argentina, which was EUR 600 million in Q1 alone.
+CEO Héctor Grisi expressed optimism about underlying trends but reiterated the official 2024 guidance, including the 16% RoTE target, which the bank is confident in achieving.

 Ask Fintool Equity Research AI

-Britta Schmidt's questions to CaixaBank SA (CAIXY) leadership • Q1 2025
+Britta Schmidt's questions to CaixaBank/ADR (CAIXY) leadership • Q1 2025

 Question